9ao9ai9ar/stack-exchange-backup/README.md

 #### [StackExchangeBackupLaravel](https://github.com/ryancwalsh/StackExchangeBackupLaravelPHP)

 StackExchangeBackupLaravel allows exporting a somewhat complete data footprint of a user on the Stack Exchange network.
-The user contents are transcoded to JSON from their original Markdown format and uploaded to Amazon S3 by default.
+The user contents are saved in JSON and uploaded to Amazon S3 by default.

 ### [Stack Exchange Data Explorer](https://data.stackexchange.com/)